nambasaf/Task-Categorizer-Microservice/README.md

-Task & Expense Categorizer Microservice
+# Task & Expense Categorizer Microservice

+---

-Overview
+## 1. Overview

-This microservice is part of a larger TODO + Budgeting Application.
+This microservice is part of a larger **TODO + Budgeting Application**.

 It is responsible for:

-Categorizing expenditures automatically based on description keywords
+- Categorizing expenditures automatically based on description keywords

-Organizing tasks by category
+- Organizing tasks by category

-Filtering tasks and expenses by a specified category
+- Filtering tasks and expenses by a specified category

-Returning structured JSON data to the requesting program
+- Returning structured JSON data to the requesting program

-This microservice communicates via a REST API and is independently testable.
+This microservice communicates via a **REST API** and is independently testable.

+---

-What This Microservice Does
+## 2. What This Microservice Does

 This microservice:

-Accepts tasks and/or expenses as JSON input
+- Accepts tasks and/or expenses as JSON input

-Automatically categorizes expenses (e.g., Food, Rent, Transportation, Entertainment)
+- Automatically categorizes expenses (e.g., Food, Rent, Transportation, Entertainment)

-Groups tasks and expenses by category
+- Groups tasks and expenses by category

-Optionally filters results by a specific category
+- Optionally filters results by a specific category

-Returns organized data in structured JSON format
+- Returns organized data in structured JSON format

-This service does not depend on other microservices and runs independently.
+This service does **not** depend on other microservices and runs independently.

+---

-How to Run the Microservice
+## 3. How to Run the Microservice

-Requirements
+### 3.1 Requirements

-Python 3.x
+- Python 3.x

-Flask
+- Flask

-Install dependencies:
+### 3.2 Install Dependencies

 pip install -r requirements.txt

-Start the server:
+3.3 Start the Server
 python app.py
+3.4 Server Address

 The microservice runs on:

 http://127.0.0.1:5003
-Communication Contract
+4. Communication Contract

 ⚠️ Once defined, this contract must not change.

 All teammates must follow this exact format when calling the microservice.

-How to Programmatically REQUEST Data
+5. How to Programmatically REQUEST Data
-Endpoint
+5.1 Endpoint
 POST /organize
-Full URL
+5.2 Full URL
 http://127.0.0.1:5003/organize
-Request Headers
+5.3 Request Headers
 Content-Type: application/json
-Request Body Format (JSON)
+5.4 Request Body Format (JSON)
 {
   "tasks": [
     {